19hours/sg-statutes/Acts/Road Traffic Act.md

 (i) the police officer making the requirement has reasonable cause to believe that for medical reasons a specimen of breath cannot be provided or should not be required;

-(ii) at the time the requirement is made, the prescribed breath alcohol analyser is not available at the police station or it is for any other reason not practicable to use the breath alcohol analyser; or
+(ii) when the requirement is made, there is no breath analysing device of a type approved for a breath test under this section at the police station or at or near the place where the arrest was made, or it is for any other reason not practicable to conduct a breath test under this section; or

+[Act 10 of 2017 wef 20/06/2017]

 (iii) the police officer making the requirement has reasonable cause to suspect that the person required to provide the specimen is under the influence of a drug or an intoxicating substance; and